ciclopes/meteor-reactive-array/README.md

 meteor-reactive-array
 =====================

-Another implementation of ReactiveArray package for Meteor, taking into consideration the Javascript's native array mutator, accessor and iteration methods, making them reactive.
+Meteor's best ReactiveArray package, taking into consideration the Javascript's native array mutator, accessor and iteration methods, making them reactive.

 <a name="toc"></a>
 ### Table of Contents